fardjad/keel-multi-arch/README.md

 ## Synopsis

 Currently, there are [no official up-to-date](https://hub.docker.com/r/keelhq/keel-arm) arm64 Docker images available for [Keel](https://keel.sh).
-That makes it challenging to run Keel on aarch64 machines.
+That makes it cumbersome to run Keel on aarch64 machines.
 This repository contains an [automated workflow](https://github.com/fardjad/keel-multi-arch/blob/main/.github/workflows/build-and-push.yml) that checks for new releases of Keel every day.
 Upon detecting a new release, the workflow builds a multi-architecture Docker image for both amd64 and arm64 architectures and pushes it to DockerHub under the repository [fardjad/keel](https://hub.docker.com/repository/docker/fardjad/keel).

 ## Usage with the Official Helm Chart